School of Law

 This individualized instruction program allows students to participate in a variety of professional writing, scholarship, and publication experiences: law review, legal journals, online publications, and legal symposia and debates.
 Under the supervision of a faculty member, participants devote substantial time and effort to researching, writing, editing, and producing theoretical and applied legal scholarship and publications.
 In recognition of the effort required to participate, participants are awarded up to three (3) credits for the experience, provided they satisfactorily (i) complete required written submissions and other writing assignments, (ii) fulfill their assigned editing, publication, scholarly, and other responsibilities, and (iii) attend and participate in required events.
 May be repeated up to five times for up to 6 total credits.

 Lawyering Fellows in the Legal Skills in Social Context (LSSC) program assist LSSC faculty in all aspects of the first-year LSSC course.
 Working closely with a supervising faculty member, Lawyering Fellows provide critique and feedback on first-year students’ written and oral work, create legal research plans, identify areas for field research, liaise with representatives from the partner organizations, and help to foster strong team dynamics and development.
-Lawyering Fellows may also provide instruction on research skills and citation.
-Lawyering Fellows receive three credits for their work in the LSSC program.
+Lawyering Fellows also receive instruction in facilitating discussions around social justice issues, as well as in cultural competency, teamwork, strategic planning, and project management.
+Lawyering Fellows receive four credits for their work in the LSSC program.

 LAW 7944.
 Co-op Work Experience—Part Time.
 0 Hours.